 What they are saying with these two statements is that there is no business case or value proposition that can be used to justify the expense of space exploration and human spaceflight.
-In addition, while claims that there have been valuable economic spin-offs from the space program are undoubtedly true, what is also true is that it might well have been able to achieve similar technology breakthroughs without expensive human spaceflight programs and their high cost.
+In addition, while claims that there have been valuable economic spin-offs from the space program are undoubtedly true, what is also true is that it might well have been possible to achieve similar technology breakthroughs without expensive human spaceflight programs and their high cost.
 In other words, we could get similar breakthroughs by putting engineers and scientists focused on similar problems without the added expense of sending astronauts into space, which is quite expensive.

-This is a contention that has been made by the scientific community many times and goes to the comparison earlier made with the expense of sending astronauts to Mars.
+This is a contention that has been made by the scientific community many times and goes to the comparison made earlier with the expense of sending astronauts to Mars.
 For the cost of a few boot prints in space, we could easily send 75-150 robotic missions mounted with an array of the best sensors and scientific tools available at the time.
 A human mission to Mars is inspirational for sure.
 It isn’t necessarily the best way to do science or develop technology.

 Launching astronauts to the Moon or Mars is always a cost.
 There is no offsetting revenue.
 There may well be indirect benefits of science, technology, and new products to the larger economy, but these are not realized by government.
 They don’t reduce the debt that is incurred by taxpayers and left for future generations to pay.

 There is no straight line that can be drawn between spending money on human spaceflight and achieving any form of government tax revenue in return.
-Therefore the total cost of space exploration cannot be reduced or amortized over time.
+Therefore, the total cost of space exploration cannot be reduced or amortized over time.
 It is always an expense.
-Put a person on the Moon and, in economic terms, that is the return you get for the billions of cost you have incurred.
+Put a person on the Moon and, in economic terms, that is the return you get for the billions in cost you have incurred.
 (You also get a lot of science out of it, but that does not create a measurable economic return.)

 By contrast, invest tens of billions in the NIH and you have the prospect of curing diseases that plague humanity and to which we are all at risk.
 You can draw a straight line to specific medicines that have saved the lives of people of all incomes and ages.
 You have met an immediate need that is tangible and that all can appreciate and support.
 After all, we all know we are going to die and we would all like to push the date back and not succumb to one of the dreaded diseases of our time.
 Funding the NIH is an easy case to make.
 We may not necessarily get a direct gain share or direct taxpayer cost recovery out of the vast research establishment the NIH is funding and that the private sector in the form of pharmaceutical firms of all sizes attempts to commercialize.
 But we do see a net benefit in the drugs that our health insurance provides and we can all support the reason for spending this money.
 We do get tax income back from pharmaceutical sales and we can often quantify savings to the economy from better health.
 A payback can be measured even if it takes years to materialize or is indirect.